watson/alac2pcm/README.md

 - `kb` - (default: 14) Currently unused tuning parameter.
 Value should be set to 14
 - `maxRun` - (default: 255) Currently unused.
 Value should be set to 255

+## TODO

+- Support for Node.js 0.12 and 4

 ## License